cass1331/staar_lab_aggression/README.md

 ## Small notes, dependencies
 - Install PySpin first.
 This is tricky because there's a PyPi package online called *pyspin* which is not the right package.
 PySpin actually comes preinstalled with Spinnaker SDK IIRC and you have to install the correct one for your computer with pip from wheels.
 - However, since I can't find it on the lab computer/old version of Spinnaker, it turns out you can install it with `pip install spinnaker-python`.
-- Also requires pyserial (installed w Conda or pip)
+- Also requires pyserial (installed w Conda or pip), opencv, etc

 ## Big Note!